Comparing Knightscope (KSCP) & Its Competitors

-Knightscope (NASDAQ:KSCP – Get Rating) is one of 47 public companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Knightscope to related businesses based on the strength of its profitability, earnings, analyst recommendations, risk, dividends, institutional ownership and valuation.
+Knightscope (NASDAQ:KSCP – Get Rating) is one of 47 publicly-traded companies in the “Communications equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Knightscope to similar companies based on the strength of its earnings, risk, valuation, dividends, profitability, institutional ownership and analyst recommendations.

-This table compares Knightscope and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of current ratings and recommmendations for Knightscope and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Knightscope and its competitors, as reported by MarketBeat.com.

 |Sell Ratings